getshifter/shifter-github/README.md

 ### B. Automated release the new version with GitHub Actions.

-You can upload the package automat GutHub Actions.
+You can upload the package automat GitHub Actions.

 As for now, GitHub Actions service is in beta, so you have to [sign up the Beta here](https://github.com/features/actions)